johnjimi/Kamoi/README.md

                               4. Run this locally.
                               5. Have fun.
 <br/>
 - This is only used for educational purposes do not use for anything else.
-Otherwise you will be punished and I told you so.
+Otherwise you will be punished and I told you so.<br/>
 - See more about this license @ http://www.wtfpl.net/
 <br/>

                              DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

-                              0. You just DO WHAT THE FUCK YOU WANT TO.
+                              0.You just DO WHAT THE FUCK YOU WANT TO.
                               1. Use for education